hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/wallet-sdk-configuration/index.rst

 **my-scan-proxy-api** is a api inside the validator api and can be defined as ``${my-validator-app-api}/v0/scan-proxy``.

-**my-registry-api** is the registry for the token you want to use, for Canton Coin you can use **my-validator-app-api**, however for any other token standard token it is required to source the api from a reputable source.
+**my-registry-api** is the registry for the token you want to use, for Canton Coin you can use **my-scan-proxy-api**, however for any other token standard token it is required to source the api from a reputable source.

 Configuring Auth Controller